robson-koji/Simple-SolrCloud-Zookeeper-Docker/README.md

         docker volume inspect solrcloud_solr1
         "Mountpoint": "/var/lib/docker/volumes/solrcloud_solr1/_data",

-- Copy configuration folder "conf" to host volume mounted in the path just above.
+- Copy your configuration folder "conf" to host volume mounted in the path just above.
 - Log into the container.
-Any container with a Solr instance, to create a collection.
+Any container with a Solr instance, to upconfig configset to ZK.

       docker exec -it -u 0 solrcloud_solr1_1 bash